tidev/alloy/test/apps/localStorage_model/README.md

 localStorage Model
 ==================

-The sample show how to use the full CRUD features of Backbone when runing on Mobile Web.
+This sample shows how to use the features of Alloy's built-in Backbone support when running on the Mobile Web platform.
+For Mobile Web a HTML5 localStorage adpater will persist the Backbone model.

-The JSON model descriptor file show below is used to hook the model to the persistant store adapter.
-The name of file becomes a model and collection class available to create objects from within the code.
+The JSON model descriptor below is used to create the localStorage and store the model.
+The file name book is the name of the model and the adapter name is the name that the key/value is stored under.

-books.json
+book.json
 {
-    "defaults": {
-    },
     "adapter": {
         "type": "localStorage",
-        "filename": "books"
+        "name": "books"
     }
 }